Saamu02/Todoey/README.md

 # Todoey
-The iOS App in UIKit for Data Persistent (In Progress)
+The iOS App in UIKit for Data Persistent

 # Important Points:
 - Data persistency through NSCoder (For checking the implementation of NSCoder, please select the branch 'Persistence-through-NSCoder')